nitin42/terminal-in-react/README.md

 * `show` - Shows a msg if any
 * `echo` - Outputs anything given
 * `edit-line` - Edits the last line or a given line using the `-l` argument

+## Built-in functionality

+Check the history of your commands by pressing key up and key down.

 ## Where to use ?